-For those workers who are not participants in RSAP but who are receiving Case Management Services from the third-party case administrator as a result of a violation of the Canadian Model, the RSAP Procedural Rules will be applicable with the following exceptions:
+For those workers who are not participants in RSAP but who are receiving CMAC from the TPCA as a result of a violation of the Canadian Model, the RSAP Procedural Rules will be applicable with the following exceptions:

 - 1. RSAP enrollment;

 - 2. Random testing as per RSAP;

-- 3. Access to a work site without the requirement for a pre-access test; and
+- 3. Access to a work site without the requirement for a site access test; and

 - 4. Options for opting-out of RSAP.